FlailingFog/KK-Blender-Porter-Pack/README.md

 # KK Blender Scripts
 Scripts and a shader to get you started with setting up an exported Koikatsu character in Blender.
-Meant to be used with this video tutorial:
+Meant to be used with this video tutorial series:
 #
 The scripts can be copy-pasted into Blender's scripting tab to automate various things.